Scelidosaurus: Skull

 The ascending branches of the paired premaxillae notched the combined nasal bones, whereas the opposite was usual in ornithischians.
 The frontal bones were covered by a halo of fine ridges; these indicate the presence of keratinous plates, as with modern turtles.
 At the front of the braincase, paired hatchet-shaped ossified orbitosphenoids formed the floor of the olfactory lobes of the brain.
-The skull of the neotype was damaged by a paleoichthyologist resulting in the detachment of triangular plates from the palate.
+The skull of the lectotype was damaged by a paleoichthyologist resulting in the detachment of triangular plates from the palate.
 These elements had been sketched by Norman in the seventies prior to the incident and interpreted as parts of the pterygoids, but in 2020 he concluded that they were special bones covering the roof of the nasal cavity, which he named the "epivomers".
 These are not known from any other animal.